| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 Intensity: At or slightly above race pace (~lactate threshold)

-Purpose: Develop ability to sustain competition-level efforts
+Purpose: Build your ability to sustain competition-level effort

 Can be steady or intermittent (e.g., 3-5 minute bouts)